A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Explicit tempered intertwinings

 \end{theo}

-As said in the introduction, this result has already been proved in [Beu1] (theorem 14.3.1) in the $p$-adic case following closely the proof of the analogous result for special orthogonal groups given by Y. Sakellaridis and A. Venkatesh (theorem 6.4.1 of [SV]).
-The proof that goes through the following subsections is closer to the original treatment of Waldspurger (proposition 5.7 of [Wa4]).
+As said in the introduction, this result has already been proved in \cite{Beu1} (Theorem 14.3.1) in the $p$-adic case following closely the proof of the analogous result for special orthogonal groups given by Y. Sakellaridis and A. Venkatesh (Theorem 6.4.1 of \cite{SV}).
+The proof, that goes through the 3 following sections, is closer to the original treatment of Waldspurger (Proposition 5.7 of \cite{Wa4}).

-To end this subsection, we will content ourself with giving some of the basic properties of $\mathcal{L}_\pi$.
+To end this section, we will content ourself with giving some of the basic properties of $\mathcal{L}_\pi$.
 First, since $\mathcal{L}_\pi$ is a continuous sesquilinear form on $\pi^\infty$, it defines a continuous linear map